the-merky/Aurora/README.md

 </p>

 ## Aurora is an open-source chess engine being developed by Shambu Kumar in C++
+## Note
+ Cmake is currently not working, so please igonre the failing tests.
 ## Goals :dart:

 Aurora aims to be a powerful chess engine focused on speed and accuracy.